-Jaxon is 14 years old and is currently receiving vocal coaching from David Gauci along with being a member of the Showstoppers class with Adelaide Theatre Academy.
-Jaxon has recently been involved in Adelaide Theatre Academy's 2019 October production of 13:The Musical playing the lead role of Evan Goldman and was also involved in the Adelaide Fringe Festival production of Oliver playing the lead role of Fagin.
+Jaxon is 15 years old and is currently receiving vocal coaching from David Gauci along with being a member of the Showstoppers class with Adelaide Theatre Academy.
+Jaxon is currently rehearsing for the role of Captain Hook in Adelaide Theatre Academy's 2020 Adelaide Fringe Festival production of Peter Pan.
+In 2019 he was also involved in the production of 13:The Musical playing the lead role of Evan Goldman along with the Adelaide Fringe performance of Oliver playing the role of Fagin.
 Jaxon found his love of music when he was 4 years old when he began lessons with Theatre Bugs, after a small break he joined Deborah Kaye Dance Studio's where he took part in theatre, hip hop and singing classes.
 This sparked his love for musical theatre which led him to audition for Singing in the Rain Jr. in 2017 where he was part of the ensemble.
 His love for theatre and singing grew and he became a singing student with Theatre Bugs and in 2018 successfully auditioned for the part of Mr Bernstein in Little Shop of Horrors.

-As well as his love for theatre he has a love of scouting and will soon be taking part in Adelaide Gang Show which is part of Scouts SA Performing Arts Section.
-Jaxon is currently a year 9 student at Gleeson College, after recently moving from St. Pauls.
+As well as his love for theatre he has a love of scouting and took part in Adelaide Gang Show 2019 which is part of Scouts SA Performing Arts Section.
+Jaxon is currently a year 10 student at Gleeson College, after moving from St. Pauls.
 He has been a member of the cast for the St Pauls and Kildare musicals since 2016 playing a leading role in the 2018 production of Sheerluck Holmes and recently featured in Gleeson College's production of Footloose.
 Jaxon's favourite musician is Elton John, however, he enjoys most genres of music.
 His favourite Broadway musicals are The Book of Mormon, Hamilton, Falsettos and Beetlejuice.